open-source-labs/Quell/quell-client/README.md

 And in the end , your Quell-powered GraphQL fetch would look like this:

 ```
-Quell('/graphQL', sampleQuery)
+Quellify('/graphQL', sampleQuery)
   .then( // use parsed response);
 ```

 Note: Quell will return a promise that resolves into a JS object containing your data in the same form as a typical GraphQL response `{ data: // response }`

 That's it!
-You're now caching your GraphQL queries and mutations in the LokiJS (client-side cache storage).
+You're now caching your GraphQL queries in the LokiJS client-side cache storage.

 ### Usage Notes